enochkan/awesome-gans-and-deepfakes/README.md

 A curated list of GAN & Deepfake papers and repositories.

 ## GANs
+Tl;dr GANs contain two networks: a generator and a discriminator.
+The generator creates 'fake' images from noise to fool the discriminator, which attempts to distinguish real images from 'fake' images.
+Through adversarial training the generator should generate images that closely resemble training images.

 ### Unconditional GANs
 + Vanilla GAN: Generative Adversarial Networks, [[paper]](https://arxiv.org/abs/1406.2661), [[github]](https://github.com/eriklindernoren/PyTorch-GAN/tree/master/implementations/gan)